 Evaluating student understanding – formative assessments

-Teachers can use existing templates in Wixie’s Curriculum Library for formative assessment purposes to help them better evaluate student understanding of phonics skills such as:
+Teachers can use existing activities in the Curriculum library for formative assessment purposes to help them better evaluate student understanding of phonics skills such as:

 - word production through deleting an ending sound (changing many to man),